 Clinical Trials Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect or predict the rates observed in practice.

-Multiple doses of fluoxetine have been administered to 10,782 patients with various diagnoses in US clinical trials.
+Multiple doses of fluoxetine had been administered to 10,782 patients with various diagnoses in US clinical trials as of May 8, 1995.
 In addition, there have been 425 patients administered fluoxetine in panic clinical trials.
 Adverse reactions were recorded by clinical investigators using descriptive terminology of their own choosing.
-Consequently, it is not possible to provide a meaningful estimate of the proportion of individuals experiencing adverse reactions without first grouping similar types of reactions into a limited (i.e.,reduced) number of standardized reaction categories.
+Consequently, it is not possible to provide a meaningful estimate of the proportion of individuals experiencing adverse reactions without first grouping similar types of reactions into a limited (i.e., reduced) number of standardized reaction categories.

 In the tables and tabulations that follow, COSTART Dictionary terminology has been used to classify reported adverse reactions.
 The stated frequencies represent the proportion of individuals who experienced, at least once, a treatment-emergent adverse reaction of the type listed.
 A reaction was considered treatment-emergent if it occurred for the first time or worsened while receiving therapy following baseline evaluation.
 It is important to emphasize that reactions reported during therapy were not necessarily caused by it.